ghall15/fiscalhistory/webpage/bond_pricing_primer.rst

 The ytm usually can not be solved for by hand.
 But we can solve for it using Excel.

 It is sometimes just called the yield.

+The yield-to-maturity is a common measure of a bond's return.
+Since it simplifies returns to a single number, it facilitates comparisons across bonds that differ in coupon rates and maturity dates.
+However this simplification has the potential to be misleading; it is seldom the case that yields (i.e. the :math:`r_{t,t+j}` s) are constant across time (i.e. :math:`t`) and maturities (i.e. :math:`j`s).

 Value of a Call Option
 =======================